SeptiyanAndika/mejik-microgen-backend/README.md

 Although Microgen code are generated, it code are easy to read.
 So it is easy to maintain and also easy to modify.

+## Features

+Microgen use cote (https://github.com/dashersw/cote) for the microservices api, feathersJs (https://feathersjs.com) for DB ORM, redis for service discovery, and apollo graphql (https://www.apollographql.com) for the gateway.
+Microgen use the best practice of implementing microservices:

+- **Zero dependency:** Microservices with only JavaScript and Node.js
+- **Zero-configuration:** no IP addresses, no ports, no routing to configure
+- **Decentralized:** No fixed parts, no "manager" nodes, no single point of failure
+- **Auto-discovery:** Services discover each other without a central bookkeeper
+- **Fault-tolerant:** Don't lose any requests when a service is down
+- **Scalable:** Horizontally scale to any number of machines
+- **Performant:** Process thousands of messages per second
+- **Humanized API:** Extremely simple to get started with a reasonable API!

 ## Getting Started

 Here are simple steps to generate your code in outputs folder:

-- write your schema in schema.graphql (Readmore about how to make Schema, on schema section)
+- write your schema in schema.graphql (Readmore about how to make Schema, on [schema section](#Schema))

 - run
 ```